When children are not with their parents, they are in high-quality, nurturing, and safe environments.

 The developing brain of a young child depends on secure attachments with caregivers.
 Serve-and-return interactions—in which adults respond consistently and appropriately to a child’s cries, babbles, and other bids for connection—provide vitally important positive stimulation and protect the developmental process from disruption due to stress.1 These interactions, so fundamental to shaping brain architecture, are just as important when children are in child care as when they are at home with their parents.
 But just as parents need support so that they can focus on connecting with children, so do caregivers in child care settings.
 Education and training, financial security, food security, health and wellbeing—all of these factors can affect caregivers’ interactions with children.2,3,4 But research shows that child care workers commonly earn wages insufficient for meeting basic needs and that they experience high rates of food insecurity, as well as poor mental wellbeing.5 Those caregivers who work with infants and toddlers typically earn even lower wages than their peers who work with children ages 3 to 5.6

-As of 2012, nearly 7 million children were enrolled in child care centers in the United States, and approximately 60% of those children were 3 years old or younger.7 The science makes clear that financial hardship, poor health, and threats to emotional wellbeing diminish the quality of caregivers’ interactions with young children.
+As of 2019, more than 12 million children under five were in some form of child care in the United States.7 The science makes clear that financial hardship, poor health, and threats to emotional wellbeing diminish the quality of caregivers’ interactions with young children.
 However, it remains unclear how best to leverage components of child care—such as subsidy rates, workforce qualifications and compensation guidelines, or class sizes and child-caregiver ratios—to improve these interactions.
 Observational tools, such as the Classroom Assessment Scoring System (CLASS) and Environment Rating Scales (ERS), can be used to track and assess classroom safety and quality, but “process” quality in particular (the richness of classroom interactions and learning experiences) can be difficult to identify and measure, and implementing the tools can be costly.8 These tools are evolving and improving to accommodate the growing awareness of young children’s unique developmental needs,9 but in the meantime working parents still must make decisions about how best to ensure quality care for their children.

 It is critical that young children receive quality care and that their caregivers have the resources they need to provide that care—and yet currently no outcome measured nationally provides sufficient insight into states’ most effective means of achieving this goal.
 There is a lack of rigorous research that establishes causal links between states’ policy efforts and child care quality and children’s outcomes.
 Rigorous research that focuses specifically on infants and toddlers is even more sparse.
 Another challenge is that states and researchers rely on definitions of “quality,” using tools such as CLASS and ERS, that have been slow to accommodate child-caregiver interactions as a central component, and seldom link directly to improvements in children’s outcomes.
 It is imperative that these tools continue to improve and that the evidence base grows to fill in these gaps.